thiagocharao/tw-galaxy-convert/readme.md

               would be possible to make that work using yield and a generator, although I spend a lot of time there and that was not even the main goal.
 So it is a TODO now.

-    resources.py: Also needed to find a way to keep track of resources of the system, here I wnated to create an agnostic way to create new resources, it would be possible using a list of dicts.
+    resources.py: Also needed to find a way to keep track of resources of the system, here I wanted to create an agnostic way to create new resources, it would be possible using a list of dicts.
 But I tended to use a Factory because it would be nicer to have Strong instances of each resource. (at least that's my opinion)